Klarna financing review

 Buy now and pay later without interest — as long as you pay on time.

 Though services like Klarna allow for helpful flexibility, there are risks — like the potential to rack up debt and pay a high interest rate if you miss a payment.
-We broke down the pros and cons of Klarna and how it works, including how making purchases might affect your credit score.

 How does Klarna work?

 Klarna partners with retailers to offer third-party financing solutions.
 If a store offers Klarna, you'll see the option to select Klarna at checkout.

 - Pay in 4: Pay for your purchase in four installments, every two weeks.
 You'll make the first payment at checkout.

 - Pay in 30 days: You won't make an initial payment when you purchase your item.
 You'll have 30 days to cover the balance without paying interest.

 - Financing terms of six to 36 months: Pay for pricier purchases over six to 36 months, with monthly payment installments.